chroma-core/docs/docs/troubleshooting.md

 1. If you get the error: `clang: error: the clang compiler does not support '-march=native'`, set this ENV variable, `export HNSWLIB_NO_NATIVE=1`
 2. If on Mac, install/update xcode dev tools, `xcode-select --install`
 3. If on Windows, try [these steps](https://github.com/chroma-core/chroma/issues/250#issuecomment-1540934224)

+## SQLite

+Chroma requires SQLite > 3.35, if you encounter issues with having too low of a SQLite version please try the following.

+1. Install the latest version of Python 3.10, sometimes lower versions of python are bundled with older versions of SQLite.
+2. If you are on a Linux system, you can install pysqlite3-binary, `pip install pysqlite3-binary` and then override the default sqlite3 library before running Chroma with the steps here https://gist.github.com/defulmere/8b9695e415a44271061cc8e272f3c300.
+Alternatively you can compile SQLite from scratch and replace the library in your python installation with the latest version as documented here https://github.com/coleifer/pysqlite3#building-a-statically-linked-library.
+3. If you are on Windows, you can manually download the latest version of SQLite from https://www.sqlite.org/download.html and replace the DLL in your python installation's DLLs folder with the latest version.
+You can find your by running `os.path.dirname(sys.executable)` in python.